kelvinhenriqu/PressurePackage/usbshare/README.md

 # PressurePackage

-> Backup Folder
+> UsbShare Service

 ## 💻 Explanation:

-* This folder needs to be in the same folder of firmware files, here is stored all the backup files after an update
+* This folder contain the files of the old prototype of USBSHARE

 ## 📫 Connections :